Introduction to Six Sigma Yellow Belt

 Sub Methodologies of Six Sigma

-DMADV: DMADV stands for Define, Measure, Analyze, Design and Verify.
-DMADV is the improvement technique which is used to enhance and maintain the quality standards of a newly developed process and products.
+- DMADV: DMADV stands for Define, Measure, Analyze, Design, and Verify.
+DMADV is the improvement technique that is used to enhance and maintain the quality standards of a newly developed process and products.

 A Six Sigma Yellow Belt certified professional is entitled to perform the following duties: